-Abu Khalid is an orthopaedic surgeon and director of an MSF-supported hospital in besieged east Aleppo.
+Abu Khalid is an orthopedic surgeon and director of an MSF-supported hospital in besieged east Aleppo.
 He left Aleppo on 21 August in the belief that the siege was over, but when it broke days later, he found himself unable to return.
 He is currently working at MSF’s Al Salamah hospital in Azaz district, close to the Turkish border.
 He describes the situation in east Aleppo.

 “When the siege started in July, food was the main problem.
 Aleppo is an industrial city and there are very few green spaces where you can actually grow things, and there aren’t enough farms on the edge of the city to produce sufficient food.
 People rely on storable food such as rice, beans and potatoes, and on canned food, but it doesn’t contain enough vitamins.
 The siege is pushing people towards starvation.